krashnamusika/krashna-site/README.md

 1. Add an entry to the `/src/data/concerts.yaml` list following the same format as the other entries.
 2. Add language-dependent texts to the `concerts.yaml` files in the `/src/locales` folder, in both languages.

+### Adding a News Post

+To add a news post...

+1. Add an entry to the `/src/data/news.yaml` list following the same format as the other entries.
+2. Add language-dependent texts to the `news.yaml` files in the `/src/locales` folder, in both languages.